isbeorn/nina.docs/docs/sequencer/advanced/simpletoadvanced.md

 ![With Offsets](../../images/sequencer/simpletoadvanced/withoffsets.png)

 ## Problem 5 - Dithering too many times
 Most of the issues are resolved now and already some time has been saved by removing the intermediate autofocus runs after filter changes.
 What remains is the amount of dithering.
 This can be reduced by a factor of 4!
 Look again at the sequence.
 Each filter will take four exposures, then dither, then go to the next filter.
 But why do we need to dither when we switch the filter anyways?
 Well we don't.
-We would only need to dither when each set LRGB is passed.
-So let's do it, by setting *Dither every #* to 0 for all *Smart Exposures* and instead add a *Dither* Instruction afte rthe last *Smart Exposure*!
+We would only need to dither when each set of LRGB is passed.
+So let's do it, by setting *Dither every #* to 0 for all *Smart Exposures* and instead add a *Dither* Instruction after the last *Smart Exposure*!
 ![Better Dither](../../images/sequencer/simpletoadvanced/betterdither.png)
 This one is a real time saver!